-An example of the columns axis function taking precedence over the
+Table 3-5An example of the columns axis function taking precedence over the rows axis function

 When you analyze ZIP codes, Actuate Analytics Cube Viewer treats a ZIP code as a measure, unless the report designer identifies the control as a category.
 Actuate Analytics Cube Viewer sums measures and uses them in other calculations.
 This applies if the ZIP codes contain numbers only.
 For example, if a 9-digit ZIP code contains a hyphen, the ZIP code is not treated as a measure.